SaddySamoyed/math-525-Probability-notes/README.md

-MATH 669: Combinatorial Theory, 25 Winter.
-The topic is Convexity.
-This is an intro graduate course on convex analysis and convex geometry.
+MATH 525: Probability Theory, 25 Winter.
+This is a proof-based first course on probability.